 This homemade tomato soup recipe is so simple to make!
 Here’s how it goes:

 First, sauté the veggies.
 Melt the butter in a large pot or Dutch oven over medium heat, and add the olive oil.
-Add the onion, carrots, garlic, and a pinch of salt, and cook, stirring occasionally, until the veggies soften, about 8 minutes.
+Add the onion, carrots, minced garlic, and a pinch of salt, and cook, stirring occasionally, until the veggies soften, about 8 minutes.

 Stir in the vinegar.

 Then, blend part of the soup.
 This step makes it sooo creamy!
 Scoop 4 cups of the soup out of the pot and set aside.
 Transfer the remaining soup to a blender, and blend until smooth.
-If you like, you could use an immersion blender for this step, though I prefer the smoother texture I get when I use my upright blender.
+If you like, you could use an immersion blender for this step, though I prefer the smoother texture I get when I use my regular blender.
 Return the pureed soup to the pot, along with the 4 cups of chunky soup.
 Stir to combine.

 Finally, season to taste and serve.
 That’s it!

-Homemade Tomato Soup Serving Suggestions
+What to Serve with Homemade Tomato Soup

 Leftovers keep well for up to 4 days in an airtight container in the refrigerator.
-For longer storage, freeze the tomato soup for up to 3 months!
+For longer storage, freeze the soup for up to 3 months!

 More Favorite Soup Recipes

-Tomato Soup
+Easy Tomato Soup Recipe

 Ingredients

-• 2 tablespoons extra-virgin olive oil, plus more for drizzling
+- 2 tablespoons extra-virgin olive oil, plus more for drizzling

-• 2 tablespoons unsalted butter, or an additional 2 tablespoons olive oil
+- 2 tablespoons unsalted butter, or an additional 2 tablespoons olive oil

-• 2 medium yellow onions, chopped
+- 2 medium yellow onions, chopped

-• 2 medium carrots, chopped
+- 2 medium carrots, chopped

-• 6 garlic cloves, chopped
+- 6 garlic cloves, chopped

-• 2 tablespoons balsamic vinegar
+- 2 tablespoons balsamic vinegar

-• 2 (28-ounce) cans diced tomatoes
+- 2 (28-ounce) cans diced tomatoes, and their juices

-• 3 cups water or vegetable broth
+- 3 cups water or vegetable broth

-• 1 teaspoon dried thyme
+- 1 teaspoon dried thyme

-• ½ teaspoon red pepper flakes
+- ½ teaspoon red pepper flakes

-• 1 teaspoon sea salt, plus more to taste
+- 1 teaspoon sea salt, plus more to taste

-• Freshly ground black pepper
+- Freshly ground black pepper

-• Fresh basil leaves, for garnish
+- Fresh basil leaves, for garnish

 Instructions

-• Heat the olive oil and butter in a large pot over medium heat.
+- Heat the olive oil and butter in a large pot over medium heat.
 Add the onion, carrots, garlic, and a pinch of salt and cook, stirring occasionally, for 8 minutes, or until softened.

-• Scoop 4 cups of the soup out of the pot and set aside.
+- Scoop 4 cups of the soup out of the pot and set aside.
 Transfer the remaining soup to a blender.
 Puree until smooth.
 Return the pureed soup to the pot with the reserved 4 cups of chunky soup.
 Stir to combine and season to taste.

 Made this for dinner, quick, easy and delicious.
 At first the color was kind of brown and my husband was a little skeptical but after blending it turned more red and it was so tasty my husband no longer cared about the color.